Your Child’s Coughs and Sore Throats

 A cough is a healthy and important reflex that helps protect the airways in the throat and chest.
 Your child coughs when nerves in areas such as the pharynx (upper throat), larynx (throat), trachea (main breathing tube) or large bronchi (breathing tubes in the lungs) are irritated.

-Coughs are usually caused by a viral or bacterial infection like a cold or flu.
-But it may be the sign of something more serious, or may be caused by other medical conditions, so it’s important to get it checked out if you’re worried.
+Therefore, whilst coughs are usually caused by a viral or bacterial infection like a cold or flu, they could be the sign of something more serious, or may be caused by other medical conditions, so it’s important to get it checked out if you’re worried.

 What is a sore throat?

-A sore throat is visible as inflammation or redness at the back of the throat.
-The main parts of the throat that are usually affected are the pharynx ( causing pharyngitis), the tonsils (causing tonsillitis), or the larynx (which contains the vocal cords and results in laryngitis).
+A sore throat is often visible as inflammation or redness at the back of the throat.
+The main parts of the throat that are usually affected are the pharynx (causing pharyngitis), the tonsils (causing tonsillitis), or the larynx (which contains the vocal cords and results in laryngitis).

 Relieving coughs and sore throats

-Pain relievers like Nurofen for Children can help relieve the pains of colds, flu and sore throats
+• Pain relievers like Nurofen for Children can help to temporarily relieve pain associated with colds and flu, and sore throats.

-Don’t give cough medicines to children under 6 years
+• Don’t give cough medicines to children under 6 years – always check with your doctor or pharmacist

 For more information please contact your doctor.